fin-cli/handbook/guides/doctor/doctor-check-plugin-status.md

 # Check status of a given plugin

-One of the check types included in `wp doctor` is `Plugin_Status`, or the ability to assert that a given plugin should be active, installed, or uninstalled.
+One of the check types included in `fin doctor` is `Plugin_Status`, or the ability to assert that a given plugin should be active, installed, or uninstalled.
 Although the check type isn't use by any of the [default diagnostic checks](https://make.wordpress.org/cli/handbook/guides/doctor/doctor-default-checks/), you can use the `Plugin_Status` check type in your [custom `doctor.yml` configuration file](https://make.wordpress.org/cli/handbook/guides/doctor/doctor-customize-config/).

 As an example, here are two checks using `Plugin_Status`, one which ensures Akismet is active on the system and other which ensures Hello Dolly is uninstalled: